mlflow/mlflow/docs/source/R-api.rst

 Delete Tag

-Deletes a tag on a run.
+Delete a tag on the run ID with a specific key.
 This is irreversible.
 Tags are run metadata that can be updated during a run and after a run completes.

 .. code:: r